Feynman Categories: Indexed Enriched Feynman categories, (odd) twists and Hopf algebras

 The following observation is essentially due to D. Kreimer.
 Applications of this theory and further details can be found in \cite{GKT}.
-Let $\FF$ be enriched over $\mathcal{A}b$ and consider the direct sum of $Hom_\F(X,Y)$ over a monoidal skeleton $sk(\F)$ of $\F$, denoted $\hat H=\coprod_{X,Y\in sk(\F)} Hom(X,Y)$.
-Assume that $\F$ is composition finite, that is given any morphism $\phi$ there are only finitely many pairs $(\psi,\phi_0)$ s.t.\ $\phi=\psi\circ \psi$. \begin{prop} $\hat H$ has the structure of a bi-algebra, with multiplication given by the monoidal structure $\otimes$ of $\F$ and the coproduct given by
+Here we will give a brief survey.
+Consider a non--symmetric Feynman category $\FF$.
+Let $\FF$ be enriched over $\mathcal{A}b$ and assume that $\F$ is skeletal.
+Consider the direct sum of $Hom_\F(X,Y)$, denoted $B=\coprod_{X,Y\in \F} Hom(X,Y)$.
+Assume that $\F$ is composition finite, that is given any morphism $\phi$ there are only finitely many pairs $(\psi,\phi_0)$ s.t.\ $\phi=\psi\circ \phi_0$. \begin{prop}\cite{GKT} $B$ has the structure of a bi-algebra, with multiplication given by the monoidal structure $\otimes$ of $\F$ and the coproduct given by

-where the sum is over all decompositions and $\psi=\bigotimes_v \phi_v$ in a suitable choice of skeleton. \end{prop}
+where the sum is over all decompositions.
+Furthermore defining $\eps$ by setting $\eps(id_X)=1$ and $\eps(\phi)=0$ otherwise gives a co--unit.
+If $\F$ is strict monoidal $\id_{\unit_\F}$ is a unit for the multiplication.
+If we use the grading which assigns to $\phi:X\to Y$ the degree (length) $l(\phi)=|X|-|Y|$, then the bialgebra is graded. \end{prop}

-\begin{proof} The fact that the coproduct is co-associative follows from associativity of the composition.
-The fact that it is compatible with the product follows from the hereditary property (ii). \end{proof} Note that if we have a grading and the bi-algebra is connected, there is an automatic antipode and the bi-algebra becomes Hopf.
-Such a grading can come from a graded Feynman category cf.\ \S\ref{grfeysec}.
+\begin{proof} {\it (abbreviated)} \ The fact that the coproduct is co-associative follows from associativity of the composition.
+The fact that it is compatible with the product follows from the hereditary property (ii).
+In particular writing out the bi--algebra equation explicitly, each turns into a sum over diagrams, where the first is a sum over diagrams on the left in \eqref{diagramseq} and the second is a sum over diagrams on the right in \eqref{diagramseq}.

+That these two sums coincide then can be seen from Lemma \ref{iterativelem}.
+The unit and counit are verified in a straightforward fashion. \end{proof}

+Note that the one--comma generators will be generators for the Bi--=algebra.
+The general elements will be products of these.
+This is reflected in the fact that the Hopf algebra of Connes and Kreimer is a Hopf algebra of forests and not of trees.
+The trees correspond to the one--comma generators, see below.

+If $\FF$ was not enriched over $\Ab$, we can use the free enrichment \S\ref{freeenrichedpar}.
+This is equivalent to regarding the free Abelian group on the morphisms.